itay-ye/Cline/workshop-notes.md

     You'll chat with me in a dedicated Cline panel.
 You give me tasks, and I use my "tools" (like reading files or running commands) to get things done.
 We'll see this in action very soon!

-### Step 2: Let's Try to Run This Thing (and maybe break it a little 😉)
+### Step 2: Let's Build This Thing First! 🛠️

-Every good developer knows the first step is to see if the project even runs!
+Every good developer knows the first step is to make sure the project builds correctly!

 1.  **Open a Terminal:** In VS Code, you can open a new terminal by going to "Terminal" > "New Terminal" in the top menu.
 2.  **Navigate to the API Project:** In the terminal, type: